 Rule of Fourteen - Rule of 14

 This particular Rule of 14 is presented by Mr. Harold Schogger.
-It states that if the responder wants to reply at the two level in a lower ranking suit, i.e. 2 or 2 over the opening 1 bid of partner with very minimum hands, then the responder should use the Rule of 14 to justify responding on as few as 8 high card points.
-If the responder is not certain, then the responder should apply the Rule of 14 as a guideline to determine the action taken.
-The guideline suggests that the responder add the number of high card points to the longest suit held, and if the total amounts to 14 or more, then the responder should bid on the two level.
-If not, then the responder should respond 1 No Trump with no support for partner.
-Several examples to clarify the difference:
+It states that if the responder wants to reply at the two level in a lower ranking suit, i.e. 2 Clubs or 2 Diamonds over the opening 1 Spade bid of partner with very minimum hands, then the responder should use the Rule of 14 to justify responding on as few as 8 high card points.
+Note: a YouTube video is also included.

 Rule of Fourteen - Rule of 14

 In the words of the author the Rule of 14 does not assist the declarer to determine whether the conditions necessary for the squeeze to succeed exist, nor does the Rule of 14 indicate the proper technique for the execution of the squeeze.
 The Rule of 14 simply indicates that a squeeze is possible.

 Rule of Fourteen Spade Guide - Rule of 14 Spade Guide